 - The surgery is performed under general anesthesia, which I feel is the safest for this type of procedure.
 I utilize the services of two excellent and skillful board certified physician anesthesiologists, Adrienne Levy, M.D. and Brian Slepian, M.D.
 I have worked with them since first going into practice in 1994.
-They have performed numerous anesthetic procedures upon not only my staff, but on my own family members as well!
+They have performed numerous anesthetic procedures upon not only my staff, myself but on my own family members as well!
 They specialize in ambulatory anesthesia and are especially skilled at making sure you recover as quickly as possible and feel comfortable when you leave our facility after surgery.

-- The surgical procedure will last between 35 and 55 minutes in most cases, depending on what issues needs to be addressed.
+- The surgical procedure will last between 35 and 55 minutes in most cases, depending upon what issues needs to be addressed.
 During the surgery, I utilize specialized surgical retractors that I personally designed for this procedure Epstein Breast Retractors.
-In the operating room with me will be the anesthesiologist, the circulating nurse and the surgical technician, who is my assistant during the surgery.
+In the operating room with me will be the anesthesiologist, the circulating nurse and the surgical scrub nurse, who is my assistant during the surgery.
 After the surgery, you will be taken to the recovery room where you will wake up.
 You will have your own private nurse who will be responsible for your care alone while you are recovering from surgery.
 She will then give post-operative instructions to you and your family member, and when you are ready, she will discharge you from the facility.
 When you leave the facility, the only dressing on your breasts is Dermabond glue over each incision.
 No special bras, bandages, wraps, straps, gizmos, gadgets and pain pumps are required.

 - Get Up And Go-One Day Recovery Breast Augmentation

-- What is different about the One-Day Recovery Breast Augmentation
+- One-Day Recovery Vs. Rapid Recovery Breast Augmentation

-- One-Day Recovery Breast Augmentation – The process
+- One-Day Recovery Breast Augmentation – The Process

-- Surgery – Where and How is it Performed?
+- Surgery – Where And How Is It Performed?

 - Instructions Before & After Surgery

-- What to Expect As You Heal
+- What To Expect As I Heal?